Fruits and Vegetables: Health and Nutrition Information

-Fruits Definition - Botanically speaking, fruits are fleshy reproductive organs of plants, the ripened ovaries containing one or many seeds, such as apples, oranges, grapes, strawberries, juniper berries and bananas.
+Botanically speaking, fruits are defined as fleshy reproductive organs of plants, the ripened ovaries containing one or many seeds, such as apples, oranges, grapes, strawberries, juniper berries and bananas.

-Vegetable Definition - Generally speaking, a herbaceous plant or plant part which is regularly eaten as unsweetened or salted food by humans is considered to be a vegetable.
+Generally speaking, a vegetable is defined as a herbaceous plant or plant part which is regularly eaten as unsweetened or salted food by humans is considered to be a vegetable.

-If you are not eating fresh fruit on a daily basis, you should be as fresh fruit is very important in the diet.
+If you are not eating fresh fruit daily, you should be, as fresh fruit is essential in the diet.
 Fruits are low in calories, full of fiber, and packed with vitamins, minerals, antioxidants and phytochemicals.
 Fruit is full of water and has no bad cholesterol.
-Fruit is considered a healing food, that helps your body fight diseases such as cardiovascular disease, high blood pressure, diabetes and cancer.
+Fruit is considered healing food, that helps your body fight diseases such as cardiovascular disease, high blood pressure, diabetes, and cancer.

-Some vegetables can be consumed raw, some may be eaten raw or cooked, and some must be cooked in order to be edible.
+Some vegetables can be consumed raw, some may be eaten raw or cooked, and some must be cooked to be edible.
 Vegetables are most often cooked in savory or salty dishes.
-However, a few vegetables are often used in desserts and other sweet dishes, such as rhubarb pie and carrot cake.
+However, a few vegetables are typically used in desserts and other sweet dishes, such as rhubarb pie and carrot cake.

 Green vegetables contain chlorophyll, fiber, lutein, zeaxanthin, calcium, folate, vitamin C, calcium, and Beta-carotene.
 The nutrients found in these vegetables reduce cancer risks, lower blood pressure and LDL cholesterol levels, normalize digestion time, support retinal health and vision, fight harmful free-radicals, and boost immune system activity.